 Peer pressure isn’t just something that happens to children and teens.
 It remains a scientific fact that you are inclined to act in a way that is similar to the people around you.
 Even if you are not all completely identical, there is the fact that you are inclined to like the same things and to enjoy the same activities.
 If you share a drug habit with your friends or acquaintances, that means it will be that much harder to stay off of the drug.
 Cut off contact with people who use drugs, and recovery gets much easier.

 Let Someone Know

-There are some people who manage to defeat heroin addiction on their own, but for the most part, a support system is instrumental to making sure that you can move forward.
+There are some people who manage to defeat heroin addiction on their own, but for the most part, a support system is instrumental in making sure that you can move forward.
 In our society, heroin addiction and drug addiction of any kind is not a simple issue.
-You may be weighed down with feelings of fear, shame and disgust, and you may be terrified that the people around you will feel the same.
-The truth is that doing it alone removes a lot of the accountability for recovery.
-Having someone who knows what you are going through can make a huge difference to your ability to break this cycle.
+You may be weighed down with feelings of fear, shame, and disgust, and you may be terrified that the people around you will feel the same.
+The truth is that doing it alone removes a lot of accountability for recovery.
+Having someone who knows what you are going through can make a huge difference in your ability to break this cycle.

 Realize You Are Not Alone

 Drug addiction is a dramatically isolating experience.
 People believe that they are all alone, and then when recovery needs to happen, they shy away from the company of others.
 They may think that no one understands them or that they are beyond help from “normal” people.
 The truth is that drug addiction is a common problem, and there are people and facilities out there that are designed to help.
 A rehabilitation center is a place that can do a world of good if you come to it with the right attitude.
 Be willing to reach out, and you may be surprised to see who reaches back.